Sybrand/digital-panda/README.md

 - The panda is very chatty at the moment (it keeps looking for uploads/downloads never resting!)
 - Not working with Unity on Ubuntu
 - Password is being stored in clear text!
+- Installer fails if already installed and running
+- If authentication is failing, changing the settings and clicking apply don't seem to work.
+You need to restart the application.
+- Application is installed for the current user only!
+If user changes it will probably break!